 Melrose Community Power pricing will remain fixed and in effect from June 2019 through November 2021.
-Products described as Green contain renewable electricity above that required by state law.
+Products described as Green contain renewable electricity above that required by the Commonwealth.
 The additional renewable electricity qualifies for MA Class I designation and comes only from solar, wind, anaerobic digestion and low-impact hydro located within New England.
-Local refers to New England.
+Local refers to generation located in New England.

 National Grid Basic Service Rates

 $0.12388/kWh for Residential – November 2020 through April 2021